PenguinMod/PenguinMod-Home/src/routes/auth/README.md

   **privateCode**\* - String ( private code given by `getTokens` ) _Query Options:_
-  **redirect**\* - String ( base64 encoded url, only required when `oneClickSignIn` is true ) oneClickSignIn - Boolean ( this allows for accounts to be quickly signed into, use `oneClickSignInToken` )
+  **redirect**\* - String ( base64 encoded url, only required when `oneClickSignIn` is true ) oneClickSignIn - Boolean ( this allows for accounts to be quickly signed into, it will add a `oneClickSignInToken` key to the response JSON )

 * **GET** https://auth-api.itinerary.eu.org/auth/oneClickSignIn
   _Headers:_